Alcampopiano/OpenQuestion/docs/docs/faq.md

 are used to visually delimit groupings of widgets but they are still presented on the same page.
 This feature will be likely be implemented in a future release.

-## Can I do any kind of data analysis and/or visualization in OpenQuestion
+## Can I perform data analysis and/or visualization in OpenQuestion?
 Not at the moment and likely it will stay that way.
 Originally, OpenQuestion included a so-called reporting module that allowed developers to add [VegaLite](https://vega.github.io/vega-lite/) specs